 - salt and pepper, to taste

-Cover and cook on low for 8 hours or on high for 4 hours.
+Put the cover on the slow cooker and cook on low for 8 hours or on high for 4 hours.